 Across the world, girls are less likely to finish school, less likely to pursue higher education, and thus less likely to follow career paths that lead to higher-paying, more specialized jobs. – Vicki Niu, Inspire Girls content developer, Stanford Undergraduate

-- to enable and empower girls to stay in school
+To enable and empower girls to stay in school

-- to pursue career roles as leaders and innovators
+To inspire girls to pursue career roles as leaders and innovators